Sly 2: Band of Thieves: Release

 In North America and Europe, Sly 2: Band of Thieves was one of three games Sony Computer Entertainment published as part of the 2004 holiday, with the others being Ratchet & Clank: Up Your Arsenal and Jak 3.
 The game was released in North America on September 14, 2004, and in Europe and Australia on October 29, 2004.
 It was released in Japan by Sony Computer Entertainment on June 16, 2005 as Kaitou: Sly Cooper 2 (怪盗スライ・クーパー2).
+Sly 2: Band of Thieves was one of the games offered by Sony Computer Entertainment America as a free replacement for the PlayStation Underground 'Holiday 2004' demo disc after it was discovered that the Viewtiful Joe 2 demo included on the demo disc could erase all data on any inserted memory cards.

 The original PlayStation 2 version of the game was digitally re-released on PlayStation 4 and PlayStation 5 on December 11, 2024, which consists of trophy support, save states, and rendering options.